ångstromCTF 2021

 We reset row 4, then row 3.
 This ends up making a chunk at (2, 3) have a libc pointer as its marker.

 Again, we can bingo and reset rows 2 and 1.
 It turns out that our tcache shenanigans also create a UAF.
-After some search-patterning, we see that the freed chunk can still be accessed at root->right->bottom, or (1, 1).
+After some search-pattern

 Tcache: HEAD -> [chunk at (1, 1) on the heap] -> [__malloc_hook]